raunaqbhirangi/anyskin/README.md

 $ python tests/sensor_proc_test.py -p <port-name>
 ```
 ## Credits
 This package is maintained by [Raunaq Bhirangi](https://www.cs.cmu.edu/~rbhirang/).
-We would also like to cite the [pyForceDAQ](https://github.com/lindemann09/pyForceDAQ) library which was used as a reference in structuring this package.
+We would also like to cite the [reskin_sensor](https://github.com/raunaqbhirangi/reskin_sensor) library from which much of this library is derived.